stdlib-js/stdlib/CONTRIBUTING.md

 $ git commit
 ```

-When writing commit messages, follow the git [style guide][stdlib-style-guides].
+When writing commit messages, follow the Git [style guide][stdlib-style-guides].

 #### Step 5: Sync

 To incorporate recent changes from the `upstream` repository during development, you should [rebase][git-rebase] your local branch, reapplying your local commits on top of the current upstream `HEAD`.
 This procedure is in contrast to performing a standard [merge][git-merge], which may interleave development histories.
 The rationale is twofold:

 1.  interleaved histories make [squashing][git-rewriting-history] commits more difficult
-2.  a standard merge increases the risk of incomplete/broken commits appearing in the git history.
+2.  a standard merge increases the risk of incomplete/broken commits appearing in the [Git][git] history.

 An ideal commit history is one in which, at no point in time, is the project in a broken state.
 While not always possible (mistakes happen), striving for this ideal facilitates time travel and software archeology.